 The Written Analysis of a Physician Employment Agreement

-The purpose of this post isn’t to try to convince you to have your physician employment agreement reviewed by a physicians’ lawyer.
+The purpose of this post isn’t to try to convince you to have your physician employment agreement reviewed by a physicians’ attorney.
 I’m assuming that you already figured out the value of having your agreement reviewed by a competent physicians lawyer, and have gotten the comments back.
-If you haven’t decided whether or not to get your physician employment agreement reviewed, then there is no sense reading this until you’ve made the correct decision.
+If you haven’t decided whether or not to get your physician employment agreement reviewed, then you should start your physician employment contract review.

 Get the Maximum Benefit from the Review of Your Physician Employment Agreement

 Once you have received a written analysis of the legal terms and/or the compensation terms, it’s important that you maximize the value of this analysis.
 Too many physicians carefully read the analysis, decide what are the “important points” and summarize those points to their prospective employer.
 Don’t do that!